Exclusive: China may pare back 'divisive' eastern Europe summits

 “They say, we give you money, we control this,” said a source close to the Polish government.

-On a visit to Berlin last month, Polish Prime Minister Mateusz Morawiecki said his country had greeted China’s interest with “lots of enthusiasm” several years ago but did “not have too many good projects with China today”.
+On a visit to Berlin last month, Polish Prime Minister Mateusz Morawiecki said his country had greeted China’s interest with“lots of enthusiasm” several years ago but did“not have too many good projects with China today”.

 Still, the Polish source described the summits as helpful and denied there was any talk about scrapping them.
-He suggested that “old Europe” countries like Germany were intent on weakening the format amid fears of growing Chinese influence.
+He suggested that“old Europe” countries like Germany were intent on weakening the format amid fears of growing Chinese influence.

 Late last month, German Chancellor Angela Merkel sent a veiled warning to EU states participating in Chinese government-led infrastructure projects, saying they should take care not to undermine the bloc’s common foreign policy.

-Her outgoing foreign minister, Sigmar Gabriel, irked China last year by calling on Beijing to follow a “One Europe” policy - a play on China’s insistence that partners eschew diplomatic relations with self-ruled Taiwan, claimed by China as its own.
+Her outgoing foreign minister, Sigmar Gabriel, irked China last year by calling on Beijing to follow a“One Europe” policy - a play on China’s insistence that partners eschew diplomatic relations with self-ruled Taiwan, claimed by China as its own.

 At the urging of Germany, France and Italy, the EU is currently exploring the introduction of a mechanism to vet Chinese corporate takeovers in Europe - a move Beijing is lobbying aggressively to prevent.

-“China realizes that the EU is not that comfortable,” said the senior EU official.
-“China also realizes this is becoming a less popular format,” he said of 16+1.
-“They don’t like the bad press.”
+“China realizes that the EU is not that comfortable,” said the senior EU official.“China also realizes this is becoming a less popular format,” he said of 16+1.“They don’t like the bad press.”

 Additional reporting by Ben Blanchard in Beijing, Lidia Kelly and Wojciech Zurawski in Warsaw, Krisztina Than in Budapest, David Mardiste in Tallinn; Writing by Noah Barkin; Editing by Giles Elgood